STATEMENT OF FAITH.

 It is my doctrine a person does not need to make a commitment in belief far beyond this teaching.

 Few Protestants and Evangelicals consider it necessary to attempt to delve into an analysis of the undivulged aspects of the nature of God and of Christ in the incarnation, and you seldom hear them mention words like: Monophysitism, Dyophysitism, Miaphysitism, Monothelitism, Dyothelitism, Dyoenergism, or the subjects of "ousia and energia".
 This I believe is because 1 Timothy 3:16 tells us "Great is the mystery of Godliness" and King David in humility expressed "LORD, my heart is not haughty, nor mine eyes lofty: neither do I exercise myself in great matters, or in things too high for me."
 Psalm 131:1.
-As long as you believe Jesus was fully man and fully God, I believe it is not at all fundamental to salvation in Christ to express views about the nature, will or "substance" of God.

 3) THE GOSPEL BY WHICH WE ARE SAVED: